JoshuaSkootsky/JoshuaSkootsky/README.md

 + I did the Fullstack Academy (FSA) software engineering intensive, 4 months
 + I've done research in computational chemistry and biophysics
 + Been doing full stack web development with JavaScript and React
++ I have a special love of typed and functional languages, so really excited about TypeScript
 ```

 <!--